hansake/IoT_MQTT_Node-RED_example/README.md

 using "Manage palette" in the menu (search fornode-red-dashboard).
 Then stop and re-start Node-RED.

-Download the file from the source directory and copy the content to the clipboard.
+Download the file "Node-RED_MQTT.txt" from the source directory and copy the content to the clipboard.
 In the Node-RED web page open the Import menu item and get the code from the clipboard.

+The address to the Mosquitto broker (i.e. the IP address of the RPi) must be updated to the correct value by changing the server address in the mqtt block.

 Click on "Deploy" and the Node-RED program will run.

+In the figures directory there is a screenshot file showing